Debt-to-Income Ratio Information for Home Buyers

 Contact Your Real Estate Professional

-If you’re a home buyer with a high DTI, you may still be eligible to buy a home.
+If you’re a home buyer with a high debt-to-income ratio, you may still be eligible to buy a home.
+It depends on the type of mortgage, your credit report, and if you have enough funds for a strong down payment that shows you can make a mortgage payment affordable.
 Contact several reputable lenders and shop for the best home loan deals.
-Set realistic expectations based on your conversations and design a budget plan to keep working in the DTI while looking for a home.
+Set realistic expectations based on your conversations and design a budget plan to keep working on improving your DTI while looking for a home.
 Be a careful shopper and partner with a capable real estate professional to find the house that’s right for you.

 For informational purposes only.
 Always consult with a licensed mortgage or home loan professional before proceeding with any real estate transaction.